A cone-theoretic barycenter existence theorem: Are the assumptions necessary?

 \blue{In the proof of the following, we will use some results due to Gordon Plotkin \cite{Plotkin:alaoglu}.
 Plotkin uses the weak$^*$-Scott topology on $\Val X$, equating it with $\C^*$ where $\C \eqdef \Lform X$; that is the same thing as the weak topology on $\Val X$, by \cite[Proposition~34]{AMJK:scs:prob}.
 Let us write $[Q \geq r]$ for the collection of continuous valuations $\nu$ such that $\nu (U) \geq r$ for every open neighborhood $U$ of $Q$.
 Then Corollary~1 of \cite{Plotkin:alaoglu}, together with subsequent comments, states that, for every stably locally compact space $X$, $\Val_\wk X$ is stably compact, and a subbase of closed subsets of the cocompact topology is given by the sets $[Q \geq r]$, where $Q$ ranges over the compact saturated subsets of $X$ and $r \in \Rp$.
 In particular, all such sets $[Q \geq r]$ are compact in $\Val_\wk X$.
 They are clearly saturated.}

-A \emph{linear retract} of a semitopological cone is a retract whose retraction (not the section) is linear \cite[Proposition~6.6]{heckmann96}.
+A \emph{linear retract} of a semitopological cone is a retract whose retraction (not the section) is linear \cite[Proposition~6.6]{heckmann96}.\\

-\begin{proposition} For every stably locally compact space $X$, $\Val_\wk X$ is a locally convex-compact topological cone.
+\begin{prop} For every stably locally compact space $X$, $\Val_\wk X$ is a locally convex-compact topological cone.
 Each of those properties is preserved by linear retracts.
-Hence, for every $\Val_\wk$-algebra $\alpha \colon \Val_\wk X \to X$ in $\SCcat$, $X$ is a locally convex-compact topological cone in the induced cone structure. \end{proposition} $X$ is also sober, since stably locally compact.
+Hence, for every $\Val_\wk$-algebra $\alpha \colon \Val_\wk X \to X$ in $\SCcat$, $X$ is a locally convex-compact topological cone in the induced cone structure. \end{prop}

+$X$ is also sober, since stably locally compact.
 As a topological cone, it will even be stably compact.
 Hence only local convexity is missing.